ontodev/robot/docs/errors.md

 ### Syntax Error

 This error occurs when an ontology cannot be loaded from file to a TDB dataset (using `--tdb true`).
 Review your ontology to ensure it is valid RDF/XML or TTL syntax.
+Jena also supports [some other formats](https://jena.apache.org/documentation/io/#formats).